-Due to King County’s entrance into phase 2 of Washington’s Safe Start Plan, we will begin in person services on Sunday July 26 at 10:30 AM.
+Due to King County’s entrance into phase 2 of Washington’s Safe Start Plan, we began in person services on Sunday July 26.
 Washington State and County officials have placed restrictions on gatherings to minimize the spread of COVID-19; please read our reopening safety plan before registering for and attending a service.
 Registration opens weekly on Mondays and closes at 3:00 PM on Thursdays.

 We will continue to livestream our worship service at 10:30 AM for those who are unable to attend in person.
 Use the button below to watch and click here for this week’s sermon notes.